keplerlab/alternat/Readme.md

 ### Attributions
 1. For open source ocr we are using EasyOCR project https://github.com/JaidedAI/EasyOCR by Rakpong Kittinaradorn.
+2. For opensource caption generation we are using model training and inference scripts using method at https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning by Sagar Vinodababu.
-2. For web crawling we are using apify wrapper over puppeteer library https://apify.com/.
+3. For web crawling we are using apify wrapper over puppeteer library https://apify.com/.